diegohce/easyrabbit/README.md

 # easyrabbit

 This Go package is a simplified encapsulation of [streadway/amqp package](https://github.com/streadway/amqp) for most common uses such as simple publishing and consuming messages from rabbitmq-server.
+It is in a "work in progress" status yet so, stay tuned!

 # Examples